Kunull/Reports/docs/Reports.md

 All identified vulnerabilities are disclosed responsibly to the relevant organizations or vendors.
 This involves notifying them with detailed information, allowing time for them to develop and release a fix before the vulnerability details are made public.
-This process helps ensure that security issues are addressed properly and reduces the risk of exploitation by malicious actors.

 :::note
 If you are the vendor of any software listed here and want to contact me, send me an [email](mailto:llunuk@protonmail.com.com).